OPMDG/check_pgactivity/README.rst

 \ **database_size**\  (8.1+)

- Check the variation of database sizes.
+ \ **Check the variation**\  of database sizes, and \ **return the size**\  of every databases.

  This service uses the status file (see \ ``--status-file``\  parameter).

- Perfdata contains the size difference for each database since the last execution.
+ Perfdata contains the size of each database.

  Critical and Warning thresholds accept either a raw number, a percentage, or a size (eg. 2.5G).
+They are applied on the size différence for each database since the last execution.
+The aim is to detect unexpected database size variation.

  This service supports both \ ``--dbexclude``\  and \ ``--dbinclude``\  parameters.